ethereum-optimism/optimistic-specs/specs/guaranteed_gas_market.md

 The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

+The price of L2 gas for deposits is set by a fee market on L1.

 ## Gas Stipend

 Because there is some cost to submitting the transaction and updating the basefee, we provide transactions with a small amount of free gas.

 If the user requests more `guaranteedGas` than the `gasStipend`, that gas will be bought with L1 ETH via a gas burn or by buying it directly.
-It is not refundable if the transaction uses less gas than the gas limit.

-Can also provide a stipend to the guaranteed gas of every transaction.
-The stipend is bought with gas that was spent executing the deposit logic;
-however, the stipend still needs to be included in the sum of bought guaranteed gas.

-TODO: How much / do we actually need this?

-If a gas stipend is provided, the user is only required to buy the amount of guaranteed gas in excess of the gas stipend.
+If they request less gas than the stipend, they will not be charged.

+## Limiting Guaranteed Gas

+The total amount of guaranteed gas that can be bought in a single L1 block must be limited to prevent a denial of service attack against L2 as well as allow the total amount of guaranteed gas to be below the L2 block gas limit.

 ## 1559 Fee Market

-When

-The deposit feed contract must limit the total amount of guaranteed gas in a single L1 block.
-This is to limit the amount of gas that is used on L2.

-This is done with a hard limit on the amount of guaranteed gas that can be bought.
-To reduce PGAs (TODO: LINK TO DEFINITION) if the deposit mechanism is congested, we also implement an EIP-1559 style fee market with the following pseudo code:
+To reduce Priority Gas Auctions (PGAS - TODO LINK/DEFINITION) and accurately price gas, we implement a 1559 style fee market on L1 with the following pseudocode.
+We also use this opporunity to place a hard limit on the amount of guaranteed gas that is provided.

 ```text
 BASE_FEE_MAX_CHANGE_DENOMINATOR = 8